troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Support for Multiple Lineups
 ----------------------------

-This is an experimental feature.
-That means the options may change or be removed in future releases and the generated output has not been rigorously tested.

 Some countries require multiple SD channel lineups to populate all the channels that can be received by one tuner.